PecanProject/pecan/modules/data.remote/inst/ccmmf/landiq-gapfill/README.md

 - The default plurality pool is the **full** season-2 panel.
 A parcel with a long, inconsistent history can vote from distant years.
 - County and statewide mean peak day by crop are treated as usable stand-ins for a missing `ADOY`.
 - The CDL x LandIQ map is treated as stationary across its training window.
-- Full-gap CLASS invention is a different problem from within-year SUBCLASS fill.
+- Full-gap CLASS prediction is a different problem from within-year SUBCLASS fill.
 Do not read 2017 provenance shares as if they were an ordinary inventory year.

 QC (`gapfill.R qc`) writes `outputs/qc_gapfill_report.md` and summary CSVs.
 "Gap-filled subclass" excludes `observed`, `X/I/YP (no subclass)`, legacy `YP (no subclass)`, and `vineyard_fallback`.
 ADOY gap-filled excludes `observed` / `not_applicable`.
 Prefer a high season-2 observed share on inventory years; there is no pass/fail threshold in code.
 Runtime labels are lowercase (the metadata CSV still says `OBSERVED` in places).